dougbtv/chainsaw-cni/README.md

-# swiss-army-knife-cni
+# chainsaw-cni

-It's your multi-tool for manipulating network namespaces in CNI chains.
-It slices, it dices... it juiliennes.
+Chainsaw: A configuration and debugging tool for rough cuts using CNI chains.

 The gist is that it allows you to tweak parameters of your network namespaces at runtime.
+Enables you to run `ip` commands against your containers network namespace from within a CNI chain.

-You add swiss-army-knife (aka SAK) as a member of a CNI chain, then... you annotate a pod -- you use `ip` commands, and it modifies your network namespace using the `ip` command.
+You add chainsaw-cni as a member of a CNI chain, then... you annotate a pod -- you use `ip` commands, and it modifies your network namespace using the `ip` command.

 ## Installation

-## Usage
+## Example Usage

 ## Disclaimers

 This might start out with some considerations that you want to take seriously as an administrator.
 There's a non-zero probability that someone can do something nasty to your network if they can annotate pods and you're using this tool.

-It's a knife, it's sharp, use it carefully.
+It's a chainsaw after all, [use it carefully](http://www.gameoflogging.com/).

 ## TODO